|Up Previous Next|

-The alignment point is the origin of the coordinate system used for the devices inserted on the drawings.
-The location relative to the alignment point is used when exporting 3D-BIM elements or calculating distances between devices.
+An alignment point is the origin of the coordinate system used for the items inserted on the drawings.
+The location relative to the alignment point is used when exporting 3D-BIM elements or calculating distances between items.

 Make sure you set a location for the alignment point that will be easy to locate on all of the floors of the building and that will not move during the course of the project.
 A corner of the building, a column, or the intersection of two architectural grids lines are all examples of good alignment point locations.

 A drawing can have more than one alignment point.
-The first alignment point inserted is used for all devices on the drawing.
+The first alignment point inserted is used for all items on the drawing.
 Additional alignment points are inserted with boxes, called alignment point areas, around them.
-All devices in the alignment point area are associated with the corresponding alignment point.
-Any devices not inside an alignment point area are associated with the first alignment point.
+All items in the alignment point area are associated with the corresponding alignment point.
+Any items not inside an alignment point area are associated with the first alignment point.

 The following example shows a drawing file with multiple alignment point areas and floor plans.
 Notice how an alignment point area is drawn around the second alignment point.